artcuddy/Project1-olearys/README.md

   + This section introduces the user to the beer menu available

-  + This section includes a form to make a table booking which redirects to a succes page once the requested info has been submitted.
+  + This section includes a button to book a table

 ![alt text](docs/screenshots/beer-page-screenshot.png "Screenshot of the beer page")